autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 ## Purpose / Role

-This module generates and plans a path for safely merging from the shoulder lane into the travel lane.
+This module generates and plans a path for safely merging from the shoulder lane or side of road lane into the center of the road lane.

 Specifically, it includes the following features:

-- The ability to automatically start from the shoulder lane.
+- Plan the path to automatically start from the shoulder lane or side of road lane to center of road lane.
 - When parked vehicles are present on the shoulder lane, the module generates a path that allows for starting with a gap of a specified margin.
 - If a collision with other traffic participants is detected while traveling on the generated path, it will stop as much as possible.